cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: used in accounts and lists to indicate that an item is repeated (often indicated by a ditto mark under the word or figure to be repeated).
 | Usage: The waiters were rude and unhelpful, the manager ditto.
 |
+| hitherto
+| Definition: untill now.
+| Usage: There is a need to replace what has hitherto been a haphazard method of payment.
+|
+| whatsoever
+| Definition: (with negative) at all (used for emphasis)
+| Usage: I have no doubt whatsoever.
+|
 | gotcha
 | Definition: (non-standard) the written form of the way some people pronounce ‘I’ve got you’, which is not considered to be correct
 | Usage: ‘Gotcha!’ the child yelled as he grabbed his mother by the leg.